Banish Your Seasonal Allergies Naturally

 It is estimated that 55 million Americans (that’s 1 in 4 people) suffer from allergies of some kind – seasonal, food, skin, and medication.
 The American Academy of Allergy Asthma and Immunology states that as many as 30% of adults and 40% of children suffer from allergic rhinitis each year.

-For those of you who are living on daily doses of over-the-counter allergy medication, I’ve got some great news: you CAN cure seasonal allergies naturally and ditch the side effects of those drugs!
+For those of you who are living on daily doses of over-the-counter allergy medication, I’ve got some great news: you CAN banish seasonal allergies naturally and ditch the side effects of those drugs!
 Let’s talk about how!

 The Seasonal Allergy, Gut Health Connection